ki-editor/ki-editor/docs/src/selection-modes/native-global/text-search.md

 Other modes can be toggled/chosen by opening the search configurator.

+# Configurator

+The following modes/options are configurable in the configurator.

 ## Modes

 There are 4 search modes, and only one of them can be chosen at any time.